In less than a month, Clare Executive Chef Hagop Hagopian will travel to Houston to compete for the coveted title of LCS Chef of the Year.

 But this is just the latest in a recent string of American Culinary Federation competitions in which Chicago Chef Hagop has participated.
 For him, the ultimate goal is to reach Certified Master Chef status and eventually travel to Luxemburg for the Culinary World Cup in 2020.

-Undergoing serious back surgery in 2017 spurred him to take on his current storm of competitions.
-These events proves physically challenging, and Chef Hagop wanted to take advantage of his health to be able to compete.
+These events prove physically challenging, and Chef Hagop wanted to take advantage of his health to be able to compete.

 “I thought there was no better time than now,” Chef Hagop says.

 He also received tremendous encouragement and support from Francesco Tardio, The Clare’s Director of Dining Services.

 “Chef is a very talented and highly motivated culinary professional,” Francesco says.
 “I know he has the skills to compete at high levels, and personally, I think he has the skills to compete against the industry’s highest standards.”

 Chef Hagop started in October with a trip to Columbus, Ohio, where he took part in a mystery basket challenge.
 This entails a basket of random ingredients (Swiss chard, broccoli and sauerkraut, in Chef Hagop’s case) and an hour to create a tasty, visually pleasing dish.
 Here, he won a bronze medal, and he says it’s rare for first-time competitors to place.